Skip to main content

 Structure and modular components

-Workflows provide a sophisticated visual interface within the platform's workflow editor, offering an intuitive drag-and-drop experience that enables both technical and non-technical users to design complex automations.
+Workflows provide a visual interface within the platform's workflow editor, offering an intuitive drag-and-drop experience that enables both technical and non-technical users to design complex automations.
 For advanced users, the platform includes a comprehensive code editor with enhanced capabilities for block manipulation, including copy, paste, duplication, and version control integration.
 The architecture is built around Workspaces, which serve as isolated environments ensuring secure resource segregation and multi-tenant governance across organizational boundaries.

 Workspaces and multi-tenant segregation

-• Modules
+• Workflows and Modules

-• Actions
+• Actions and Triggers

-• Dynamic Forms
+• Schedules and Dynamic Forms

 Nodes and reusability